ArthurSonzogni/chromiumos-platform2/crash-reporter/docs/collectors.md

 This does mean the system may miss crashes if Chrome's handling itself is buggy.

 *** aside
-In much older versions of Chrome OS (sometime before R40), Chrome would not only handle creating its own crash reports, it would also handle uploading them.
+In much older versions of ChromeOS (sometime before R40), Chrome would not only handle creating its own crash reports, it would also handle uploading them.
 We changed that behavior because Chrome's uploading is not as robust: it starts uploading immediately, lacks delays/rate limiting, it tries only once, and if it